lkumle/onlineVRtoolbox_tutorials/index.md

 {: .important-title}
 > Overview of provided resources
 >
-> These materials present a minimal working pipeline that establishes communication between a Unity-based task and a web application.
+> The materials included in these notebooks provide a minimal working pipeline that establishes communication between a Unity-based task and a web application.

 The resources consist of three notebooks, each covering a distinct part of the pipeline: